Stormont: Parents may have to pay more for school dinners and buses

 Stormont has been without a functioning assembly and executive because of the Democratic Unionist Party's (DUP) protest against post-Brexit trading arrangements for Northern Ireland.

-The measures outlined include increases to:
+The measures outlined in the briefing paper include increases to:

 - Price of paid school meals